Furrman/ArchidektProxyPrinter/README.md

 - Support art cards
 - Save cards resized and adjusted for printing in editable Word .docx format
 - Option to download all cards in specific language (cards not found in given language will be replaced with default english language)
+- Option to add related tokens from cards in the deck
 - Option to store original images alongside created document
 - Logs in separate file showing errors in receiving data
 - Show % progress status in console app

 ## Plans

-- Options to add tokens that are generated from cards in the deck
 - Produce read-only PDF document instead of Word
 - Create Web version in ASP.NET API with Blazor
 - Host Web version via Github Pages